cockroachdb/docs/stop-a-node.md

 toc: false
 ---

-To stop a CockroachDB node, run the `cockroach quit` command with appropriate flags.
-This allows in-flight requests to complete and then shuts down the node.
+To stop a CockroachDB node running in the background, run the `cockroach quit` command with appropriate flags.
+To stop a node running in the foreground, use **control + c** or run `cockroach quit` from another shell.

+The `quit` command allows in-flight requests to complete and then shuts down the node.
 Once a node has been offline for approximately 5 minutes, CockroachDB automatically rebalances replicas from the missing node, using unaffected replicas on other nodes as sources.

 <div id="toc"></div>